-Most of the sub $1500 3-D printers available on the market today have been created with the average consumer in mind, and aren’t really designed for the more serious 3-D printing in the easiest or those that are running a shop that needs to be able to rapidly prototype.
+Most 3-D printers available on the market today have been created with the average consumer in mind, and aren’t really designed for the more serious 3-D printing in the easiest or those that are running a shop that needs to be able to rapidly prototype.

 The LulzBot Mini is anything but that kind of machine, but still isn’t going to set you back nearly as much as any of the other professional grade pieces of 3-D printing equipment out there on the market today.
 This is a consumer priced 3-D printer that’s capable of professional results, and it has to be considered one of the very best 3-D printing options available on the market today.